-In the marketing man’s jargon it builds on the ‘verticals’ for this supplier of biomass-fuelled boilers used by schools, care homes and business parks,
+It’s a position it has since consolidated with further acquisitions to build the ‘verticals’ for this supplier of biomass-fuelled boilers used by schools, care homes and business parks,

 What the government wants

 The government's recent Renewable Heat Incentive changes through to 2021 have also helped the strategy of installing larger biomass installations with commercial heat users.

 Thresholds increased the amount of heat available under tier 1 from 15% to 35%.

 “These changes together with a lock-in mechanism for the tariff during construction of consented projects, helps to de-risk the development process and should enable us to develop out our pipeline of new installs through to 2021,” said Burrell.

 A second investment vehicle to run boiler projects installed by AMP, AMPIL2, was launched in October and this will utilise both AMP to install boilers but also buy fuel from Forest Fuels.

 AMP is also branching out into power supply and has over 80Mws of grid balancing projects with planning permission and grid connection offers.
 These peaking projects kick-in when demand is overwhelming the grid.

 In January, it got funding (£14mln) for its first peaking plant.